1deg/resource-server-api-docs/docs/requests.md

 ## Standard Parameters

 Similar request types use the same standard parameters.
-E.g. Requests to list providers use the same filter paramters.
+E.g. Requests to list resources use the same filter paramters.

 ### Timestamps